HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/usage/index.md

 ## Prerequisites

-- Beginning with HCL Digital Experience 9.5 release update CF224, End-user Search with OpenSearch is available to be enabled.
+- Starting with HCL Digital Experience 9.5 CF224, you can enable End-user Search with OpenSearch.
 For instructions on installing End-user Search with OpenSearch manually on supported environments, see the [Installing HCL Digital Experience 9.5 End-user Search with OpenSearch](../installation/index.md) topic.

 - To access the HCL End-user Search UI, see the [Accessing HCL Digital Experience 9.5 End-user Search with OpenSearch](../access/index.md) topic.